AzuredBlue/mpv-anilist-updater/README.md

 If the "episode" and "season" guess are before the title, it will consider that title wrong and try to get the title from the name of the folder it is in.

-If the torrent file has absolute numbering (looking at you, SubsPlease), it will try to guess the season and episode by:
+If the torrent file has absolute numbering (only episode number), it will try to guess the season and episode by:

 1. Searching for the anime name on the AniList API.
 2. Get all results with a similar name, whose format are `TV` and the duration greater than 21 minutes.